strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

 ::: warning
 Strapi Cloud is currently in Closed Beta release.
 Features and functionality may change prior to General Availability.

-Sign up for the waitlist [here](https://strapi.io/cloud).
 :::

 This is a step-by-step guide for deploying your Strapi application on Strapi Cloud.
+Before you are able to access Strapi Cloud, you must first [request access](#requesting-access) to the Beta release.

+## Requesting access

+To request access you must sign up for the waitlist [here](https://strapi.io/cloud).
+Be sure to enter your correct GitHub username and Discord ID as these are used to grant access to the Strapi Cloud Beta.

+Onboarding of users will be done in batches.
+You will be notified via email when you have been granted access to Strapi Cloud.

 ## Prerequisites